 - Successful LLM students may also apply to transfer to the JD program, earning an LLM and a JD degree in three years.

 LLM students have the opportunity to pursue a Certificate in one of four specialty areas.
 A Certificate is optional and requires 9 credit hours in the specialty area as part of a 24-credit LLM requirement.
-Students may earn both the LLM and a Certificate in one academic year.
+Students may earn an LLM and one Certificate in an academic year.

 LLM with Certificate in Negotiation & Dispute Resolution

 The Certificate in Negotiation and Dispute Resolution provides LLM students with a substantial foundation in conflict theory and dispute resolution, as well as hands-on opportunities to gain practical skills in the fields of business negotiation, mediation, and arbitration.
 Students can tailor the certificate to best fit their needs as the approved courses for the certificate draw from an extensive list of courses related to negotiation and dispute resolution.
 Click here for a list of representative courses in this discipline.